Harold Wallace Rosenthal

-Harold Wallace Rosenthal (November 2, 1947 – August 11, 1976), was a senior aide to Senator Jacob K. Javits (R-NY).
-Rosenthal was murdered in a terrorist attack in Istanbul, Turkey.
-The Harold Rosenthal Fellowship in International Relations was established in his honor.
+Harold Wallace Rosenthal (November 2, 1947 – August 11, 1976) was a senior aide to Senator Jacob K. Javits (R-NY).
+Rosenthal was killed in a terrorist attack in Istanbul, Turkey.

 Career

 Rosenthal graduated from Cambridge University and Harvard University graduate school, both on scholarships.
 After working for Congressman (later Governor) Hugh Carey (D-NY) he moved to the office of Senator Walter Mondale (D-MN) where he directed the senator's legislative agenda.
 After a stint at the Rockefeller Brothers Fund, Rosenthal returned to the Senate to work as a senior aide to Jacob K. Javits of New York.

-Murder
+Death

 On August 11, 1976, Rosenthal was one of four people murdered in a terrorist attack at the El Al gate in Istanbul, Turkey.
 Other victims included Yutaka Hirano, a tour guide from Japan, Ernest Eliash from Petach Tikvah and Shlomo Weisbachs along with over 20 injured.
 An American woman, Margaret Shearer was injured with a bullet in her ankle.
 Two captured attackers identified themselves to Turkish police as Mohamed Mehdi and Mohamed Husein al-Rashid of the Popular Front for the Liberation of Palestine.